hjwylde/werewolf/README.md

 > werewolf --caller @foo start --extra-roles seer @bar @baz @qux @quux @corge @grault {"ok":true,"messages":[
-    {"to":null,"message":"A new game of werewolf is starting with @foo, @bar, @baz, @qux, @quux, @corge, @grault!"}, {"to":null,"message":"The roles in play are Seer (1), Simple Villager (4), Simple Werewolf (2)."}, {"to":"@foo","message":"You're a Simple Werewolf, along with @baz.\nA shapeshifting townsperson that, at night, hunts the residents of Millers Hollow."}, ...,
+    {"to":null,"message":"A new game of werewolf is starting with @foo, @bar, @baz, @qux, @quux, @corge, @grault!"}, {"to":null,"message":"The roles in play are Seer (1), Simple Villager (4), Simple Werewolf (2) for a total balance of -2."}, {"to":"@foo","message":"You're a Simple Villager.\nA simple, ordinary townsperson in every way.
+Their only weapons are the ability to analyze behaviour to identify Werewolves, and the strength of their conviction to prevent the execution of the innocents like themselves."}, ...,
     {"to":null,"message":"Night falls, the village is asleep."},
     {"to":null,"message":"The Seer wakes up."},
-    {"to":"@qux","message":"Whose allegiance would you like to see?"}
+    {"to":"@corge","message":"Whose allegiance would you like to `see`?"}
     ]}
 ```